jb388/arc-inc/README.md

 # arc-inc
-Code and data for archived soil incubation project
+Code, data, and documents for archived soil incubation project